 Consumers are expressing increasing concern over the protection of the environment as well as sustainable development.
-The industries where TC Transcontinental operates (packaging, printing and publishing), notably use large quantities of resources (paper and plastics) for their day-to-day operations.
+The industries where TC Transcontinental operates (packaging, printing, and publishing), notably use large quantities of resources (paper and plastics) for their day-to-day operations.
 We recognize the critical nature of sustainability and have always taken steps to promote and incorporate sustainable development in our operations by mobilizing stakeholders and supporting innovation.
 We also commit to reporting regularly on our sustainability performance and encourage suppliers to adopt practices consistent with our policies and objectives.

-During the 2022 fiscal year, we were named for the 19th year as one of Canada's 50 best corporate citizens, as well as being ranked as the most sustainable packaging corporation globally, as determined by Corporate Knights.
+During the 2023 fiscal year, we were named for the 20th year as one of Canada's 50 best corporate citizens, as determined by Corporate Knights.
 This ranking is established by measuring a broad range of environmental, social and governance indicators.
 For a number of years, we have tracked our fuel and electricity use and have calculated the associated greenhouse gas emissions, reporting our results to the Carbon Disclosure Project ("CDP") since 2006.
-In 2022, TC Transcontinental also reported to the CDP on forest risk commodities.
+In 2023, TC Transcontinental also reported to the CDP on forest risk commodities.

 To emphasize our commitment as a good corporate citizen, in 2020 we joined the United Nations Global Compact, a voluntary initiative through which signatory companies commit to aligning their approach to social responsibility with universal principles relating to human rights, labour standards and environmental protection.
-In June 2022, we tabled our 2021 Corporate Social Responsibility Progress Report, which presents headway made as per the 11 main objectives identified in our 2019-2021 Corporate Social Responsibility Plan, named Acting Together.
-We also launched our new 2025 Corporate Social Responsibility Plan named Building our Future, reflecting our commitment to building a sustainable and prosperous future.
-This new plan focuses on five major themes that will guide the Corporation's actions over the next four years: greener growth, an inclusive and safe environment, innovation and sustainable products, community involvement, and responsible governance and business practices.
-Our 2021 Corporate Social Responsibility Progress Report, our 2019-2021 Corporate Social Responsibility Plan and our 2025 Corporate Social Responsibility Plan are available on the Corporation's website (www.tc.tc).
+In June 2023, we tabled our 2022 Corporate Social Responsibility Report, which presents headway made as per the main objectives identified in 2025 Corporate Social Responsibility Plan named Building our Future.
+This plan focuses on five major themes that will guide the Corporation's actions: greener growth, an inclusive and safe environment, innovation and sustainable products, community involvement, and responsible governance and business practices.
+Our 2022 Corporate Social Responsibility Progress Report, and our 2025 Corporate Social Responsibility Plan are available on the Corporation's website (www.tc.tc).

-2.6 Human Resources
+2.5 Human Resources

-As of October 30, 2022, the Corporation had 8,303 employees.
-The following table presents the breakdown of employees within our three operating sectors as of October 30, 2022, excluding employees located at the Corporation's head office and within its administrative services center.
+As of October 29, 2023, the Corporation had 8,131 employees.
+The following table presents the breakdown of employees within our three operating sectors as of October 29, 2023, excluding employees located at the Corporation's head office and within its administrative services center.

-Description Number of Employees
+er of Employees Description

-Packaging Sector 4,001
+3,787 Packaging Sector

-Printing Sector 3,630
+3,660 Printing Sector

-Media Sector 345
+327 Media Sector

+-

-As of October 30, 2022, 1,097 permanent employees of our Packaging Sector were represented by certified associations under eleven collective bargaining agreements.
-These agreements will expire on various dates through April 2026.
-A total of five collective bargaining agreements will be negotiated in 2023.
+As of October 29, 2023, 1,006 permanent employees of our Packaging Sector were represented by certified associations under eleven collective bargaining agreements.
+These agreements will expire on various dates through the end of 2026.
+A total of five collective bargaining agreements will be negotiated in 2024.

-As of October 30, 2022, 819 permanent employees of our Printing Sector were represented by certified associations under 9 collective agreements.
-These agreements will expire on various dates through April 2025.
-There are presently two collective agreements that expired in 2022 representing 50 permanent employees of our Printing Sector that are under negotiation.
-Five collective agreements will expire in 2023.
+As of October 29, 2023, 780 permanent employees of our Printing Sector were represented by certified associations under 9 collective agreements.
+These agreements will expire on various dates through October 2026.
+As of October 29, 2023, there were two collective agreements that expired in August and October 2023 representing 175 permanent employees of our Printing Sector that were under negotiation, one of which representing 91 permanent employees of our Printing Sector was subsequently concluded in December 2023.
+One collective agreement expired in December 2023 and one will expire in August 2024.